ubc-cirrus-lab/caribou/docs/design.md

 Different parts of this dictionary are provided by different components of the system.

 - The `run_id` is set by the initial function of the workflow.
-- The `workflow_placement` is set by the solver and contains the current placement of the function instances.
+- The `workflow_placement` is set by the deployment algorithm and contains the current placement of the function instances.
-  - The `provider_region` is either set at initial deployment or is set by the solver  in the staging area and moved over at deployment and contains the provider and region of the function instance.
+  - The `provider_region` is either set at initial deployment or is set by the deployment algorithm  in the staging area and moved over at deployment and contains the provider and region of the function instance.
   - The `identifier` is a unique identifier for the messaging queue instance at a provider.
     This is used to identify the calling point of the function instance.
     This is provided and updated by the deployment utilities.